-The intensive engagement of SBT with street children to transform them into capable and thinking individuals is carried out via - 1) enabling access to education 2) empowering children with skills.
+The intensive engagement of SBT with street children to transform them into capable and thinking individuals is carried out via - 1) enabling access to education and 2) empowering children with skills.

 In 1992, India ratified the United Nations Convention on Rights of the Child.
 The Charter of Child Rights (CRC) is built on the principle that "ALL children are born with fundamental freedoms and ALL human beings have some inherent rights".
 The four basic child rights conferred by The Charter are dishonoured on the streets of Delhi, are as follows:

 "Ashiksha ke andhere se, humein gyan ke ujale ki ore le chalo" (away from the darkness of illiteracy, take me towards the light of knowledge) - you hear little Lakshmi sing the morning prayer.
-What resonates in her voice is the beckoning of many children to be included in THE system where learning is an empowering process.
+What resonates in her voice is the beckoning of many children to be included in the system where learning is an empowering process.
 Right from its genesis, through small acts of reading out newspapers to the street children by Nukkad, SBT envisions education and knowledge - not just in the sense of literacy, but in a more holistic way, as a way of living for every child.

 A child who has survived the streets is sharp and curious, is willing to learn, and is keen to move on to a better life.
 The challenge lies in channelising this burst of energy and sharp intelligence onto a constructive path, away from the stray hands of crime and drugs.
 With this standpoint, an inclusive multi-layered system of education has evolved over the past 25 years, which constructively encourages free will.
-This system has allowed for each child to transverse her/his journey, burgeon comfortably into unique personalities, and carve a niche for themselves.
+This system has allowed each child to transverse their journey, burgeon comfortably into unique personalities, and carve a niche for themselves.

-Thus SBT has all three forms of education - formal school, non-formal education, and open school - which can be availed by the children, as per the need and capability assessed at the time of the first contact.
+Thus, SBT has all three forms of education - formal school, non-formal education, and open school - which can be availed by the children, as per the need and capability assessed at the time of the first contact.
 To deal with this efficiently, different curricula for different levels with supporting teaching staff have been implemented.
-The teachers play the role of parents, attending parent-teacher meets, and ensuring that the child is not discriminated in any way in school.
+The teachers play the role of parents, attending parent-teacher meets, and ensure that the child is not discriminated in any way in school.

 Active collaborations with multiple reputed schools, like Lawrence, Sanawar; Shiksha Bharti; Bharti Vidya Bhavan etc, have been an important step in this regard as this provides the children with better opportunities and greater exposure.
 Children with special needs and learning disabilities are given support to blossom to their best abilities.
 Towards this end, SBT has networked with schools such as ORKIDS, Manovikas, and Amar Jyoti.

 As the famous saying goes, "The mind is not a vessel to be filled, but a fire to be kindled".
-The basic premise of SBT has revolved around the understanding that the ability to memorise and reason is nothing compared to the emotional richness and creativity residing within each child.
-Following this philosophy, various camps, trips and cultural activities have been organised by SBT over the years.
+The basic premise of SBT has revolved around the understanding that the ability to memorise and the reason is nothing compared to the emotional richness and creativity residing within each child.
+Following this philosophy, various camps, trips, and cultural activities have been organised by SBT over the years.
 These events have been more than just an educational experience that helped in the holistic development of the children.

-In contrast to the elitist approach to education, SBT is firmly grounded in the belief that education must empower a child to choose his/her path, and become a capable citizen.
-Thus education with an emphasis on skill-building is encouraged widely.
-An SBT boy, now a noted photographer, Vicky Roy, explains how the coordinator of the Home understood his lack of interest in studies and encouraged him to simultaneously focus on learning nuances of photography.
+In contrast to the elitist approach to education, SBT is firmly grounded in the belief that education must empower a child to choose their path, and become capable citizens.
+Thus, education with an emphasis on skill-building is encouraged widely.
+An SBT boy, now a noted photographer, Vicky Roy, explains how the coordinator of the Home understood his lack of interest in studies and encouraged him to simultaneously focus on learning the nuances of photography.
 In Vicky's own words, "The deep understanding of the staff that bookish literacy is not merely education, has enabled me to achieve all the accolades!"